Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 minorities -- vocal minority
 mom and pop -- the worst https://www.reddit.com/r/yimby/comments/1biq3gg/lets_not_romanticize_smalltime_landlords_as_we/?sort=top mondegreen https://thehabit.co/knowledge-is-power-france-is-bacon/
-monkey ladder experiment https://factschology.com/factschology-articles-podcast/monkey-ladder-experiment-truth Monty Hall problem https://en.wikipedia.org/wiki/Monty_Hall_problem moral hazard = Increases in the exposure to risk when insured, or when another bears the cost
+money = by its very nature, is an emotional topic.
+We all have grown up with different relationships with money—earning it, asking for it, making it, and even spending it monkey ladder experiment https://factschology.com/factschology-articles-podcast/monkey-ladder-experiment-truth Monty Hall problem https://en.wikipedia.org/wiki/Monty_Hall_problem moral hazard = Increases in the exposure to risk when insured, or when another bears the cost